 Dr Christopher Kollmeyer is a senior lecturer of sociology.
 He holds a doctorate from the University of California, Santa Barbara, where he was a faculty fellow in the Global and International Studies Program from 2003 to 2005.
 His research focuses on large-scale changes in the social structures and political economies of modern societies and how these changes affect a range of outcomes of interest to sociologists, such as income inequality, trade union participation, and democratic politics.
-He teaches several post-graduate courses, including Dimensions of Globalization and International Political Economy, and serves as the director of the MRes in Social Science Research programme.

 2020.
 "Deindustrialization."
 In Wiley-Blackwell Encyclopedia of Sociology, 2nd edition, edited by George Ritzer.
 New York: Wiley-Blackwell Publishing.

 2019.
 “Financialization and the Decline of Organized Labor: A Study of 18 Advanced Capitalist Countries, 1970 to 2012.”
 Social Forces 98(1):1-30 (with John Peters).